Using Fortanix DSM with Sumo Logic (SIEM) Integration Guide for Linux Server

 • DSM – Data Security Manager

-Data Security Manager is the cloud solution secured with Intel® SGX.
+Data Security Manager is a cloud solution secured with Intel® SGX.
 With Fortanix DSM, you can securely generate, store, and use cryptographic keys and certificates, as well as secrets, such as passwords, API keys, tokens, or any blob of data.

 • Sumo Logic